List of Thai monarchs: Composition of Rattanakosin Domain

-Regarding the relationship between kings and viceroys
+Regarding the relationship between kings, co-kings, viceroys, and deputy viceroys

+Viceroy

 In Siam, the relationship between the king and the viceroy (called the Uparaja) was based on shared rule but clear hierarchy.
-The king was the highest ruler, while the viceroy was usually a close relative chosen to help govern and serve as the likely successor, though this would often prove false due to other member of the family starting a succession war.
+The king was the highest ruler, while the viceroy was usually a close relative chosen to help govern and serve as the likely successor, though this would often prove false due to other members of the family starting a succession war.
 The viceroy had real authority, controlling parts of the kingdom and managing government and military affairs when needed.
-However, all power officially came from the king, and the viceroy was expected to support and follow the monarch’s decisions.
+However, all power officially came from the king, and the viceroy was expected to support and follow the monarch's decisions.
 Because the viceroy had his own court and influence, this system sometimes led to rivalry or competition between the two.

+The viceroys had their own palace and administration in the front palace.

 The position continued for many centuries until King Chulalongkorn abolished it in the late 19th century to centralize power under the monarchy.

-While the viceroy is not the king, through out the history of Siam, there were moments where these viceroys were crowned "in equal power" as the monarch such that of the coronation of Rama IV and Pinklao.
+While the viceroy is not the king, throughout the history of Siam, there were moments where these viceroys were crowned "in equal power" as the monarch, like the coronation of Rama IV and Pinklao.
+In which king Pinklao was crowned using the title Phrabat Somdet Phra ....
+Chao Yu Hua in equal ranking to the first king.
+Thus, allowing the front palace to institute the first king's regalia and ornamentation within the front palace which had previously been forbidden.

+Deputy viceroy

+The deputy viceroys had their own palace and administration in the rear palace.
+The deputy viceroy position was seldom bestowed.
+There had only been three bestowals in the last 700 years.
+This role is similar to the viceroys but are subservient to the king and the viceroy.